 So what do we do?

 Our spin training program includes 2 days of training and three flights with structured ground presentations and detailed completion standards.
-The ground prepares the student, the flights expose the student to enough spins (spread out enough to allow for retention and reduce nausea) that they can comprehend what is happening, and the completion standards holds everyone to a standard level that includes being able to teach stalls and spins.
+The ground prepares the student, the flights expose the student to enough spins (spread out over two days to allow for retention) that they can comprehend what is happening, and the completion standards holds everyone to a standard level that includes being able to teach stalls and spins.
 We avoid setting people up for failure by requiring the CFI written exams be completed prior to training- we incorporate the fundamentals of instruction in how we teach spins.

 We recognize most CFI applicants just need the endorsement and aren't interested in any extra training or expense.
 We also accept that this level of training is beyond the industry norm.
 However, in a time when loss of control (LOC) accidents kill more pilots than the next 3 causes combined, and the majority of LOC accidents involve stalls and spins, we feel it's our duty to train instructors to the absolute best of our ability.

-What about people that want to do spin training but don't want to become a CFI?
+What if you want to do spin training but don't want to become a CFI?
 That's perfect!
 We do exactly the same thing, just without talking about teaching techniques.